Burbano-Lab/wheat-clonal-linage/04_Phylogenetic_Analyses.md

 ```
 ![Resampling and Permutation](/data/04_Phylogeny/Resampling_Permutation.png)

-Finally, we used *BactDating* to build a dated phylogeny.
-We utilized the function *loadCFML* to use the *ClonalFrameML's* output directly as the input.
+Finally, we used *BactDating* to generate a dated phylogeny.
+We utilized the function *loadCFML*, which permit the direct use the output of *ClonalFrameML's* as input file.
 ```{r}
 # R
 library(BactDating)